solana-foundation/developer-content/docs/programs/faq.md

 ## Berkeley Packet Filter (BPF)

-Solana on-chain programs are compiled via the
+Solana onchain programs are compiled via the
 [LLVM compiler infrastructure](https://llvm.org/) to an [Executable and Linkable Format (ELF)](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) containing a variation of the